 - Do not stack wood against the house.
 Move the woodpile as far from the house as possible, stack it off the ground, and cover it with a tarp.
 When you pick up wood, wear gloves.

-Black Widow spiders are found throughout North America, especially in the southern and western United States.
+Black widow spiders are found throughout North America, especially in the southern and western United States.
 Mature females are black and shiny, with a distinctive red hourglass marking on the underside of the abdomen.
-Immature spiders and males may be lighter or duller or may lack the red marking.
-Black Widows can be found in crevices and undisturbed areas such as woodpiles, rock piles, under eaves, on fences, in outbuildings and in areas where debris has accumulated.
+Immature spiders and males may be lighter or duller and may lack the red marking.
+Black widows can be found in crevices and undisturbed areas such as woodpiles, rock piles, under eaves, on fences, in outbuildings, and in areas where debris has accumulated.

 - Get medical help immediately.
 Call your doctor, hospital, or poison control center.
 The number for Utah Poison Control is 1-800-222-1222.

 - Remain calm.
 Too much excitement or movement will increase the flow of venom into the blood.